417-72KI/BuildConfig.swift/README.md

 > [!IMPORTANT]
 > There was a problem that parsing `0` or `1` should be `Int`, but `Bool` actually.
 > Since 5.2.0, keys for `Bool` must have `is` prefix.
+>
+> This restriction will be fully resolved since 6.0.0.

 ### Base JSON file
 ```json